 No drama, no negativity, no limiting beliefs.

-She acknowledges that some people enjoy listening to podcasts, but she encourages you to listen to music to be more alone with your thoughts.
+She acknowledges that some people enjoy listening to podcasts, but encourages you to listen to music to be more alone with your thoughts.

 How my life has changed since incorporating a hot girl walk into my daily routine

 I was a pretty active person before starting my daily walks earlier this year.
 I would typically fit in 5 workouts a week, and hit my 10,000 steps daily.
-However, thanks to the global pandemic and the fact I both work and workout from home, I started to feel like I was spending far too much time at home.
+However, thanks to the global pandemic and the fact I both work and workout from home, I started to feel like I was spending far too much time in my house.
 Seriously, Friday would hit and I’d realize that the only time I had left my house all week was to retrieve my garbage and recycle bins on garbage day, which, of course, isn’t ideal.

 Admittedly, getting out of the house wasn’t exactly the easiest task at this time.
 COVID was at an all-time high here in Canada, and I wanted to be mindful of what I did to ensure I was doing my part to slow the spread.
 I decided I would start taking a 15-minute walk in the afternoons on weekdays just to make sure I was getting out of the house.
 I would lace up my shoes, queue up some music or a podcast, and off I’d go.
 I didn’t have a fancy goal or plan, I would just walk around my neighbourhood, stretch my legs, and get some fresh air.